hellocoop/hello.dev/src/faqs/README.md

 ## *7. What is the difference between development and production redirect URIs?*

 Hellō will only allow a publisher's administrators, developers, and testers to access an application's development URIs.
 Other users will be denied access.
 Localhost addresses are not permitted in production URIs.

+## *10. Why should I use the `sub` claim to identify my users?*

+This identifier is the same for all of a publisher's applications.
+Each publisher will have a different identifier for the same user.

+## *11. What scopes will I receive back?*

+XXXXX

+## *12. What can I do with the picture URL I receive?*

+XXXX